cozy/cozy-stack/docs/cli/cozy-stack_konnectors.md

-cozy-stack apps allows to interact with the cozy applications.
+cozy-stack konnectors allows to interact with the cozy konnectors.

 It provides commands to install or update applications on a cozy.

 ```
-cozy-stack apps [command]
+cozy-stack konnectors [command]
 ```

 ### Options